krzysztofmarkiewicz/brand-o-pedia/README.md

 Aplikacja uruchomi się na twoim localhost na porcie 3020.
 Hasło do aplikacji to: admin Możesz zmienić te wartości w pliku .env

 # ---EN---<br>Brand-o-pedia

 Brand-o-pedia is a small project created during my frontend developer training for my friend, who owns a store.
 It will be used locally within the company's network.

 The application has a small database in a JSON file with data about collaborating suppliers and manufacturers.
 It is designed for training new employees and serves as a kind of compendium helpful for every employee at the beginning.

+*"This is a preliminary version.
+There is a lot to be done, primarily refactoring the JavaScript code, improving the CSS files, etc. Everything is progressing as learning advances."*

 **Live version:** https://frog01-20191.wykr.es/